zhiyuanfeng-git/pargen/README.md

 Note that the class Event is accountable for passing parameters from the parse method to the generator method.

 # Example
+The package named [filesgenerator](https://github.com/zhiyuanfeng-git/filesgenerator) is an example using pargen.

 # License
 This source code is licensed under the Apache License, Version 2.0 found in the LICENSE and NOTICE file in the root directory of this source code.